balintbako/plex/README.md

-# Official Docker container for Plex Media Server
+# Forked from the Official Docker container for Plex Media Server

+Plex Media Server official image refocused for Raspberry Pi.
+It is a fork of the official Plex Docker image but with an actually working ARM v7 build.
+See the original Plex Docker GitHub page for documentation: https://github.com/plexinc/pms-docker

+# The Offical Documentation

 # plexinc/pms-docker